 Another benefit of unaudited financial statements is that they can be used to give a more accurate picture of the company's financial health.
 This is because unaudited statements are not subject to the same level of scrutiny as audited statements.
 This means that they can include items that may not be allowed on audited statements.
 For example, a company may choose to include estimates in its unaudited statements in order to give a more accurate picture of its financial situation.

-One of the main drawbacks of using unaudited financial statements is that they are not as reliable as audited statements.
-This is because they have not been reviewed by an independent third party.
+One of the main drawbacks of using unaudited financial statements is that they are not as reliable as audited statements because they are not reviewed by an independent third party.
 As a result, there is a greater chance that the statements may contain errors or omissions.
 In addition, unaudited statements may not be compliant with generally accepted accounting principles (GAAP).

 Another drawback of unaudited financial statements is that they may not be accepted by all lenders and investors.
 This is because lenders and investors typically prefer to see audited statements.
 As a result, a company may have to prepare both audited and unaudited statements in order to meet the needs of all its stakeholders.